 | Esme Lee Shelby | Lee family traveller community | Married John Shelby | Left the family after John’s death |

-Both women made the same calculation: distance from the Shelbys is the only real protection.
-The difference is that Esme’s children disappeared with her.
-Duke, eventually, came back.
+Both Zelda and Esme made the same calculation: distance from the Shelbys is the only real protection.
+Zelda’s children disappeared with her.
+Duke came back.

 Who Plays Tommy Shelby’s Son?
 Barry Keoghan as Duke

-Barry Keoghan was confirmed to play Duke Shelby in the Peaky Blinders feature film, titled The Immortal Man.
-The casting announcement landed like a signal flare across entertainment media — partly because of Keoghan’s rising status, partly because it confirmed Duke as a central character in the film rather than a footnote.
+Barry Keoghan plays Duke Shelby in Peaky Blinders: The Immortal Man.
+The casting was one of the film’s earliest attention-grabbers, partly because of Keoghan’s profile after The Banshees of Inisherin and Saltburn, partly because it confirmed Duke as the central figure rather than a supporting character.

 How Keoghan Landed the Role

 Keoghan’s Oscar nomination for Best Supporting Actor for The Banshees of Inisherin (2022), his lead role in Saltburn (2023), and his turn as the Joker in The Batman (2022) had established him as one of the most in-demand young actors working.
-Attaching him to Duke Shelby positioned the film as prestige cinema, not franchise obligation.
+The film was directed by Tom Harper and written by Knight, with a runtime of 112 minutes.

 What Keoghan Has Said About the Role

-Rather than studying Tommy Shelby obsessively, Keoghan has focused on building Duke as his own character.
-He has spoken about approaching Duke through his Romani heritage and his mother’s influence rather than through the Shelby name.
-That is the right instinct.
-Duke is not Tommy’s shadow.
-He is a parallel line that finally intersected.
+Rather than studying Tommy Shelby obsessively, Keoghan built Duke as his own character, approaching him through his Romani heritage and his mother’s influence rather than the Shelby name.
+That instinct tracks with Duke’s arc.
+He isn’t Tommy’s shadow.
+He’s a parallel line that finally intersected.

 | Film | Character | Key Trait | Duke Shelby Parallel |